 Rural poverty in Malanje, Angola

-English version: Pobreza Rural em Malanje, Angola
+Portuguese version: Pobreza Rural em Malanje, Angola

 This report is part of the research programme “Cooperation on Research and Development in Angola” between Centro de Estudos e Investigação Científica (CEIC) at the Catholic University in Luanda, Angola and Chr.
 Michelsen Institute (CMI) in Bergen, Norway.
 The objective of the programme is to increase the quality, quantity and availability of relevant research-based knowledge on Angola.
 The programme has several sub-projects in political science, economics and social science.
 This report on rural poverty in Malanje is related to the social science sub-project “Urban and Rural Poverty Dynamics”, and will be followed by a similar report on urban poverty in Luanda (forthcoming 2017).